powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 ### Definitions and goal

-Positioning the `BusNodes` and determination of the `ExternalCells` order are performed by implementing `PositionFinder` interface.
+Positioning the `BusNodes` and determination of the `ExternalCells` order are performed by implementing the `PositionFinder` interface.

 The goal is to: